Des Moines Derby Dames: History and organization

 The Des Moines Derby Dames entered their first full season as a WFTDA league in February 2012.
-The team scheduled games against Omaha Rollergirls and the Chicago Outfit Shade Brigade, among others.
+The team scheduled games against Omaha Rollergirls and the Chicago Outfit Roller Derby Shade Brigade, among others.
 A bout was also staged against the Mid Iowa Rollers, marking the first time the two Des Moines leagues had met.
 Mid Iowa defeated the Des Moines Derby Dames, 206-99.
 The Des Moines Derby Dames record in 2012 was 6-7.
 The Crash Test Dolls finished the year with a record of 8-3.
 In August 2012, the Des Moines Derby Dames were granted full non-profit status and were designated a 501 (c)(3) organization.
 The Des Moines Derby Dames often gave portions of profits from home bouts to area charities such as the Girl Scouts of the USA, Youth Emergency Services and Shelter, and Habitat for Humanity.

 In 2013, the Des Moines Derby Dames looked to rebuild after the retirements of key players.
 The team posted a 4-4 record in the spring season, including a win over the Omaha Rollergirls, 182-152.
 The Crash Test Dolls won six games in a row to finish the spring season with a 6-2 record.

 In March 2013, the WFTDA announced that the Des Moines Derby Dames had been selected to host the first of two inaugural Division 2 Playoffs.
 The tournament was held August 16–18 at the Iowa Events Center in Des Moines.
 Ten teams from around the United States participated in the tournament for the opportunity to play for the Division 2 championship at the WFTDA Championships in Milwaukee in November 2013.